How Much House Can I Afford? The Important Ratio You Need to Know

 What to Do if You've got a High DTI

 It may take awhile to get that ratio turned around, but in the meantime, there are resources available that can still help you purchase a home.
 In 2017, the mortgage loan company Fannie Mae increased its DTI ratio limit from 45 percent to 50 percent, while the U.S. government's Federal Housing Administration (FHA) offers loan programs for first-time homebuyers that require as little as a 3.5 percent down payment, even for individuals with below-average credit scores.
 Although the FHA's standard DTI maximum is usually 43 percent, that ratio can go as high as 57 percent for borrowers with a high credit score.

 Meanwhile, the USDA offers lower cost mortgage loans for citizens living in more rural areas; while U.S. active military or veterans are usually eligible for VA loans, which often feature no down payment and 100 percent financing.
 These programs won't solve your DTI, but they can make it more accessible to purchase a home in your current financial situation.

 Interested in purchasing a home?
-Visit Bank of Hawaii online to learn more about our mortgage options, refinancing and how to get prequalified.
+Learn more about our mortgage options, refinancing and how to get prequalified.